jina-ai/jina/docs/advanced/hub/hub-portal.md

 # Hub Portal

 Hub is a marketplace for Executors.
 It allows everyone to share their Executors and use others' Executors.
-You can check the next [tutorials](../create-hub-executor) if you want to know more about the creation of an Executor.
+You can check the next {ref}`tutorials <create-hub-executor>` if you want to know more about the creation of an Executor.

 [Hub portal](https://hub.jina.ai) gives you a bird's eye view of all Hub Executors.
 You can explore and find Executors that can help you to build your neural search applications.